Live Palladium Price

 We also can’t discredit palladium for its wide range of uses.
 You can find palladium in watches, rings, dental instruments, and aircraft plugs.
 It’s a unique metal, and it has its price.

-Today’s palladium price of $X per ounce may seem strange since it has been almost constantly increasing in price the last 5 years.
-However, regulations and new supply and demand dynamics can quickly bring palladium prices crashing down in the future, as it did in 2001.
+Today’s palladium price of $2,019.80 per troy ounce may seem strange since it has almost constantly increased in price over the last 5 years.
+However, regulations and new supply and demand dynamics can quickly bring palladium’s price crashing down in the future, as it did in 2001.

 What Currencies Is Palladium Quoted In?